-The position is less clear in terms of regulated entertainment, and we are aware of extremes in approaches by licensing authorities across the country.
+We are aware of extremes in approaches by licensing authorities across the country.
 The incidental music to a circus performance is not licensable, clowns may not necessarily be playing a dramatic role qualifying as a theatrical performance, trapeze artistes are not engaged in indoor sports and film performances are rarely included.
-We are also conscious of the Government's proposal to exempt such entertainment from the Licensing Act in the future.